Check out the CTF if you want to try it out yourself and improve your Kubernetes hacking skills.

 • Response: The webhook sends back a response indicating whether the request should be accepted, denied, or modified.

-In my new friend CHATGPT's own words
+In my new friend ChatGPT's own words

 " This Kyverno Policy injects an environment variable FLAG with the value {flag} into all containers in Pods within the sensitive-ns namespace. "